SandForce: Products

 SandForce initially released a family split into enterprise (data center) and client (desktop) computing applications.
 The SF-1500 was the enterprise product and the SF-1200 the client product.
 Reference designs included information to build and sell a complete product.
-In October 2010, SandForce introduced their second generation SSD controllers called the SF-2000 family focused on enterprise applications.
+In October 2010, SandForce introduced its second-generation SSD controllers called the SF-2000 family focused on enterprise applications.
 Enhancements included: SATA 3.0 (6 Gbit/s), faster speeds, security, and data protection features.

 The client version of this second generation line was introduced in February 2011 with most of the same enhancements seen in the SF-2500.

 Announced in November 2013, the SF 3700 family of controllers supported triple-level cell flash for higher capacity and NVM Express for improved performance at the high end.
 Sample engineering boards with the PCIe x4 (gen 2) model of this controller found 1,800 MB/sec read/write sequential speeds and 150K/80K random IOPS.
 A Kingston HyperX "prosumer" product using this controller was showcased at the Consumer Electronics Show 2014 and promised similar performance.
-Mushkin also showcased products using the SF 3700 series at CES, highlighting their M.2 Helix series up to 480 GB (512 GiB) and up to 2 TB in for the 2.5 inch format.
+Mushkin also showcased products using the SF 3700 series at CES, highlighting its M.2 Helix series up to 480 GB (512 GiB) and up to 2 TB in for the 2.5 inch format.

 The SF 3700 family consists of: